resibots/sphinx_resibots_theme/README.rst

 .. contents::

-View our website_ to see how it looks, or a working demo_ of the original theme over on readthedocs.org_.
+View our website_ to see how this theme looks and feels.
+There is also a working demo_ of the original theme over on readthedocs.org_.

 This is a mobile-friendly sphinx_ theme Dave Snider made for readthedocs.org_.
 Dorian Goepp forked it to fit the needs of the ResiBots project.
 The original